Printer Friendly PDF

 - Age: Cervical cancer most often occurs in women between the ages of 30 and 50.

-- Oral Contraceptives: Long-term use of birth control pills may increase the risk of cervical cancer, especially in women who have taken oral contraceptives for more than 5 years.
+- Oral Contraceptives: Long-term use of birth control pills may increase the risk of cervical cancer, especially in women who have taken oral contraceptives for more than five years.

 - Childbirth: Multiple childbirths can increase risk of developing cervical cancer.
-Women who have had more than six pregnancies face a higher risk, as well as women who have had a full-term pregnancy before age 17.
+Women who have had more than three full-term pregnancies face a higher risk, as well as women who have had a full-term pregnancy before age 17.

 Symptoms and Signs